History of the socialist movement in the United States: Early Marxism

 Bringing to light the resemblance of the American party's politics to those of Lassalle, Daniel De Leon emerged as an early leader of the Socialist Labor Party.
-He also adamantly supported unions, but criticized the collective bargaining movement within the United States at the time, favoring a slightly different approach.
+Additionally, he also adamantly supported unions, but criticized the collective bargaining movement within the United States at the time, favoring a slightly different approach.
 The resulting disagreement between De Leon's supporters and detractors within the party led to an early schism.
 De Leon's opponents, led by Morris Hillquit, left the Socialist Labor Party in 1901 as they fused with Eugene V. Debs's Social Democratic Party and formed the Socialist Party of America.

 As a leader within the socialist movement, Debs' movement quickly gained national recognition as a charismatic orator.
 He was often inflammatory and controversial, but also strikingly modest and inspiring.
 He once said: "I am not a Labor Leader; I do not want you to follow me or anyone else. [...]
 You must use your heads as well as your hands, and get yourself out of your present condition."
 Debs lent a great and powerful air to the revolution with his speaking: "There was almost a religious fervor to the movement, as in the eloquence of Debs."

 The Socialist movement became coherent and energized under Debs.
 It included "scores of former Populists, militant miners, and blacklisted railroad workers, who were ... inspired by occasional visits from national figures like Eugene V. Debs."

 The first socialist to hold public office in the United States was Fred C. Haack, the owner of a shoe store in Sheboygan, Wisconsin.
 Haack was elected to the city council in 1897 as a member of the Populist Party, but soon became a socialist following the organization of Social Democrats in Sheboygan.
 He was re-elected alderman in 1898 on the Socialist ticket, along with August L. Mohr, a local baseball manager.
 Haack served on the city council for sixteen years, advocating for the building of schools and public ownership of utilities.
 He was recognized as the first socialist officeholder in the United States at the 1932 national Socialist Party convention held in Milwaukee.

 One of the first general strikes in the United States, the 1877 St. Louis general strike grew out of the Great Railroad Strike of 1877.
 The general strike was largely organized by the Knights of Labor and the Marxist-leaning Workingmen's Party, the main radical political party of the era.
 When the railroad strike reached East St. Louis, Illinois in July 1877, the St. Louis Workingman's Party led a group of approximately 500 people across the river in an act of solidarity with the nearly 1,000 workers on strike.